 Series 2 near the ending: Nazi-eating, Vampire Squirrels grown out of the shoulder of Kars.

-Jonathan's life was horrible when Dio entered the scene.
-He loses his dog, his girlfriend and all his friends.
+Jonathan's life became horrible when Dio entered the scene.
+He loses his dog, his girlfriend, and all his friends.
 He somehow makes it to adulthood without a single noticeable emotional scar.

 Joseph's life was also bad, thanks to Dio's influence.
-His father was killed by one of Dio's surviving zombies, his mother Lisa Lisa had to go into hiding after killing that zombie, his best friend was killed by a near immortal vampire, by Part 3, most of the people who had been his allies have died and his daughter was on the verge of death due to Dio's influence.
+His father was killed by one of Dio's surviving zombies, his mother had to go into hiding after killing that zombie, he grew up a lonely child, and it's heavily implied his colorful personality developed as a defense mechanism, his best friend was killed by a near immortal vampire-like being, by Part 3, most of the people who had been his allies have died, his daughter was on the verge of death due to Dio's influence, Dio even succeeded in killing him for a time, and it takes nearly bleeding himself to death before his attempts to bond with his son work.
 Yet, he's still one of the more optimistic JoJos.

 Launcher of a Thousand Ships: Dio, natch.
 Helps that practically every other scene he appears in is positively dripping with Ho Yay and that he appears in so many parts, whether directly or indirectly.